NAlexPear/blog-runner/README.md

 ### Directory Structure

 `blog-runner` requires a specific directory structure to run correctly.
-You may execute `build` on any folder, as long as it is organized using a modified versino of the [Jekyll directory structure](http://jekyllrb.com/docs/structure/).
+You may execute `build` on any folder, as long as it is organized using a modified version of the [Jekyll directory structure](http://jekyllrb.com/docs/structure/).
 The only modifications to this structure should be:

 1. No `_config.yml` file (configuration is intentionally limited in early versions)
 2. No `index.html` file (one will be generated from the `landing.html` layout)